Table Of Contents

 You may have heard that keeping an existing customer is five times cheaper than acquiring a new one.
 But that isn’t always true.
 “Hidden costs” often accompany customer retention, loyalty, and increasing “share of customer”.

-Could you be spending more on retaining customers than on winning new ones?
+Could you be spending more on customer retention than on winning new customers?

-This quick guide will walk you through the meaning of Customer Retention Cost (CRC), why it’s important to calculate, and how to calculate CRC.
+This quick guide will walk you through the meaning of Customer Retention Cost (CRC), why it’s important to calculate it, and how to calculate it.

 You’ll also learn how to cut customer retention costs without losing customers, so you can recoup your investment and increase your profit.